 The Company has two reportable segments.
 MTV is the Company's principal operating business.
-Corporate includes the Canadian corporation which holds portfolio investments which are in the process of being dissolved and a final cash distribution is expected.
+Corporate includes the Canadian publicly traded corporation which holds portfolio investments which are in the process of being dissolved, and its indirect ownership of MTV.

 Significant information relating to reportable operating segments is summarized below: